-(Persian layered rice and chicken casserole)
+(Persian layered rice and chicken dish)

 The crispy, crunchy layer of browned rice that forms on the tah chin as it bakes is called the tahdig and is highly valued as a delicacy.